deadlyclowning/proshiptree_stance/README.md

 Alrighty theen, it's been a while since i wrote this page and i feel alot calmer now so i'll go ahead and clarify some of this.

-I wrote this during an episode after the whole situation exploded.
-Some members of the proship tree did take the right action on removing sal from everywhere but i saw some members (not alot but there were there) who joined in on making fun of Sal
+I wrote this during an episode after the whole situation exploded. **Some** members of the proship tree did take the right action on removing sal from everywhere but i saw some members (not alot but there were there) who joined in on making fun of Sal
 I hate sal now, and i will always hate sal for being a groomer but what i wont support is people using these types of things and using it as a gotcha and make fun of people in it.I was groomed multiple times and personally i'd feel uncomfortable if i saw people making fun of someone else regardless if theyre my groomer or not.
 I also got told off by someone for not wanting to be a part of this whole thing regardless of sides.
 I still stand with the victim, i will always stand with victims in these situations but what i wont tolerate is harrassment of both the abuser and the people witnessing the drama.
+Harriassing the abuser just makes them believe they were in the right even more and it'll possibly make them continue this behavior and its why i don't tolerate it.

-I distanced myself from the tree as a whole because i felt uncomfortable due to the whole thing being fresh and cause of the bit of betrayal of discovering my friend was a groomer.
+I only distanced myself from the tree as a whole because i felt uncomfortable due to the whole thing being fresh and cause of the bit of betrayal of discovering my friend was a groomer.
 I do plan on going back to the tree.
 Drama or no drama the tree will always be my home and i sincerely apologize if it made it seem like i hated every single one of you.
 I love you guys to bits 🫂/p

 I'll leave the original statement below for archive reasons.